Victor-Oz/Project-Chinua-Achebe-/README.md

-# Project-Chinua-Achebe-
+# Project-Chinua-Soyinka

-A speech Syntheses (TTS) software that translates from written English to spoken Igbo languages
+A speech Syntheses (TTS) software that translates from written English to spoken Igbo and Yoruba languages

-this project is named after the late Chinua Achebe  a great Nigerian novelist, poet, and advocate of the igbo language
+this project is named after the phenomenal late Chinua Achebe and the Living Legend Wole Soyinka.
+They are Nigerian novelists, poets, and advocates of  Nigerian native languages.

  Project-Chinua-Achebe- was built using googles tts and translate apis